-- Redraw Facility: Some [16.13%] of the portfolio comprises flexible loans, all of which were originated by MTL.
+- Redraw Facility: Some 11.67% of the portfolio comprises flexible loans, all of which were originated by MTL.
 This product affords borrowers the ability to prepay a portion of their principal balance at any point (monthly, annually, etc) and use the prepaid amount as a line of credit that they can redraw at any point in the future.
-There will be a GBP12m redraw facility provided by Barclays Bank Plc to fund the redraw amounts in the event of not enough principal funds being available.
-Comparison: PM12 had a lower proportion of flexible loans at 4.86%.
-It did not have a similar redraw facility to fund the redraw amounts. - Early Redemption Charges ("ERCs"): In this transaction, ERC collected from borrowers who prepay their loans will flow through the revenue waterfall.
+There will be a redraw facility equivalent to 5% of the flexible loan balance provided by Barclays Bank Plc to fund any redraw amounts in the event of not enough principal funds being available.
+Comparison: PM13 had a slightly higher proportion of flexible loans at 16.13%.
+It also had a similar redraw facility to fund the shortfalls in redraw amounts.
+Treatment: Fitch has incorporated the cost of this facility in its cash flow analysis.
+Based on historical data, Fitch believes that there is only a minimal possibility of the redraw facility being used. - Early Redemption Charges (ERCs): In this transaction, ERC collected from borrowers who prepay their loans will flow through the revenue waterfall.
 Since there is doubt over the legal enforceability of the ERCs, Fitch does not give any benefit to these in cash flow modelling.
-Comparison: In PM12 also, ERCs were included in the revenue waterfall.
+Comparison: In PM13 also, ERCs were included in the revenue waterfall.